Joint and Tendon Pain

 Many different conditions can lead to painful joints, including osteoarthritis, rheumatoid arthritis, bursitis, gout, strains, sprains, and other injuries.
-Joint pain is extremely common.
-In one national survey, about one-third of adults reported having joint pain within the past 30 days.
+Joint and tendon pain are extremely common.
+In one national survey, about one-third of adults reported having joint and tendon pain within the past 30 days.

 Symptoms of musculoskeletal pain depend on whether the pain is caused by an injury or overuse and whether it is chronic or acute.
 The symptoms can also differ from person to person.

 Common symptoms include:

-Localized or widespread pain that can worsen with movement
+- Localized or widespread pain that can worsen with movement

-Aching or stiffness of the entire body
+- Aching or stiffness of the entire body

-The feeling that your muscles have been pulled or overworked
+- The feeling that your muscles have been pulled or overworked

-The sensation of & “burning” in your muscles
+- The sensation of & “burning” in your muscles

 If you have any of these symptoms, you should see your doctor for a thorough examination.
 If the symptoms persist, we would be happy to see you at K2 Restorative medicine and evaluate if you are a candidate for PRP therapy.